FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 As You can see I've collapsed the admin and management network on a single segment (not managed by NSX-T) and I am using BGP pairing with my Lab router to auto propagate route information from NSX-T.

+### BGP Setup

 In my setup I am using Vyatta as the main router.

 BGP setup was very easy on the NSX-T side:

 ![](https://raw.githubusercontent.com/FabioChiodini/blog.kiodo.it/master/images/BGPNSX-T.png)